Samsung pips Xiaomi to grab 2nd spot in global wearables market

-Seoul/New Delhi, May 29 (IANS) Samsung Electronics took over Chinese brand Xiaomi to become the world's second-largest vendor of wearable devices in the first quarter of the year, a report has showed, on the back of its wireless earbuds sales.
+Seoul/New Delhi: Samsung Electronics took over Chinese brand Xiaomi to become the world's second-largest vendor of wearable devices in the first quarter of the year, a report has showed, on the back of its wireless earbuds sales.

 The South Korean tech giant moved ahead of China's Xiaomi for the first time to take the runner-up spot with a market share of 11.8 percent, which was up 0.6 percentage point from a year earlier, according to the latest report from market researcher International Data Corporation (IDC).